Requirements & Supported Environments

 Everyday print communication occurs from the device to the printer over TCP 9100 or TCP 515 for Line Printer Remote (LPR) queues.

-By default Certificate Revocation List (CRL) checks occur over TCP 80 from the Service Client.
+By default Certificate Revocation List (CRL) checks occur over TCP 80 from the Service Agent.
 The installation might fail if the CRL check cannot complete over port 80.

 Konica Minolta

-CPA installation and uninstallation occur between the Service Client and the printer over TCP 50003.
+CPA installation and uninstallation occur between the Service Agent and the printer over TCP 50003.

 CPA operation requires two main communication paths:

-Communication with WebDAV from the Service Client to the Virtual Appliance instance over TCP 443.
+Communication with WebDAV from the Service Agent to the Virtual Appliance instance over TCP 443.

 Everyday print communication occurs from the device to the printer over TCP 9100 or TCP 515 for Line Printer Remote (LPR) queues.

-By default Certificate Revocation List (CRL) checks occur over TCP 80 from the Service Client.
+By default Certificate Revocation List (CRL) checks occur over TCP 80 from the Service Agent.
 The installation might fail if the CRL check cannot complete over port 80.

 Kyocera

-CPA installation and uninstallation occur between the Service Client and the printer over TCP ports 8083, 9091, and 9090.
+CPA installation and uninstallation occur between the Service Agent and the printer over TCP ports 8083, 9091, and 9090.

 CPA operation requires two main communication paths: